Home » Are Ringless Voicemail Drops Legal or Not?

 A Ringless voicemail platform like Slyboardcast, Click Send, and Smarter Contact utilizes unique laptop-based dialing technology that recognizes when voicemail systems have picked up.
 After that, these tools send a pre-recorded audio file message to the person’s voicemail box.
 This all occurs in seconds without causing the recipient’s phone to make a sound.

 The legality of ringless voicemail is in a gray area without a definitive answer.
-Multiple lawsuits are available regarding the voicemail drops, with conflicting rulings from courts and differing legal interpretations from professional regulatory bodies like the FCC.
+Multiple lawsuits are available regarding the voicemail drops legality, with conflicting rulings from courts and differing legal interpretations from professional regulatory bodies like the FCC.

 Supporters of ringless voicemail argue that it is legal because it does not represent a “call” underneath the definitions of the Telephone Consumer Protection Act (TCPA), which is the primary law regulating telemarketing practices inside the United States.
 Since a ringless voicemail drop no longer motivates the recipient’s cellphone to ring and create a transmitted audible voice factor, the argument is that it does not meet the legal criteria of a call or violates do-not-call guidelines.